gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-latest-specification.md

 ### `thirdPartyCompatibility` value

 This value, nested in elements of the `dependencies` node, includes additional information to be used if the dependency points at a module that did **not** publish Gradle module metadata.
-The information is ignored if the dependency points at a module that was published with Gradle module metadata.

 - `artifactSelector`: Information to select a specific artifact (identified by `name`, `type`, `extension`, and `classifier`) of the dependency that is not mentioned in the dependency's metadata.
 These are typically artifacts published with Maven that contain a _classifier_.